 We decided to pair the purple heart interior of the wood ring with dark walnut from WWII era M1 Garand rifle stock wood.
 The determination of our wounded vets is so inspiring.
 Regardless of the wounds sustained, so many of them want to get back to the fight and stand shoulder to shoulder with their fellow soldiers.
 The M1 Garand served as the rifle for the Greatest Generation, and is more than a symbol of the fighting spirit that lives on.

 The Purple Heart medal has a distinctive yellow gold border and we found that pairs well with our ring as well.
-While it is a great complimenting gold for this ring, we can also use Rose Gold, White Gold, or Sterling Silver.
-See the options on the page.
+While yellow gold was used in the original design, you can select a metal option that matches your style and your story.